Category

 Nagata: Yes.
 At SHIBUYA109 lab., a research lab studying youth, I speak with 200 young people aged 15-24 every month, conducting daily surveys on trends and consumption values.
 Based on these insights, I'll introduce Gen Z's consumption behaviors and values.

-• "Experience-based consumption" – They value "experiences" that can be shared and empathized with over "things."
+• "Experience-based consumption": They value "experiences" that can be shared and empathized with over "things."

-• "Fear of Failure Consumption": They want to avoid failure in shopping, content consumption, and even their careers.
+• "Fear of Failure Consumption": They avoid failure in shopping, content consumption, and career choices.

-• "Selective Spending": Carefully choosing where to invest money and time amidst overwhelming content.
+• "Selective Spending" – Carefully choosing where to invest money and time amidst overwhelming content.

-• "Support-Driven Consumption": Spending money to support and contribute to people, such as through "favorite activities" or supporting idols.
+• "Support-Driven Consumption": Spending money to support and contribute to people, such as through "favorite" activities.

 From the perspective of media and content, which is today's main topic, people are exposed to an enormous amount of content, making them extremely critical about credibility.
 I believe a key factor in their credibility judgment is whether they can feel a sense of "familiarity."